 Pope Benedict XIV granted the image a canonical coronation in 1752—one of the earliest such honors bestowed on a Polish Marian image.
 The golden crowns, blessed by the pope, were placed on the painting in a ceremony that drew thousands of faithful.

 The famous organ, completed by Jan Głowiński in 1703, represents the pinnacle of Polish Baroque organ building.
 With 77 stops and over 5,000 pipes, it remains one of the largest and most valuable historic organs in Europe.
-Summer organ concerts continue the tradition of sacred music that has accompanied Leżajsk pilgrimage for three centuries.
+Summer organ concerts carry the tradition of music at Leżajsk into the present.

 ☩ Pilgrimage Sites in Leżajsk